A multicritical Landau-Potts field theory: Introduction

 Furthermore, RG deformations at a FP almost always arrange as irreducible representations of the symmetry group $G$, because the action of the group $G$ commutes with the generator of the dilatations, consequently characterizing the labels of the spectrum of the underlying CFT.
 Sometimes, when this does not happen, logarithmic terms can be produced and the more general framework of logarithmic CFT (log-CFT) must be introduced to accommodate the changes, in a way that is going to be relevant later on in the paper.
 In a natural way, log-CFTs can be obtained as special parametric limits of standard CFTs \cite{cardy-log-cft}.
 This is achieved also within RG methods \cite{Zinati:2020xcn,Safari:2020eut}.

-In this paper, we concentrate on one of the most recurring and important symmetry groups, the permutation group $S_q$, which is subgroup of $O(N)$ for $N=q-1$ \cite{Amit1976}.
+In this paper, we concentrate on one of the most recurring and important symmetry groups, the permutation group $S_q$, which is a subgroup of $O(N)$ for $N=q-1$ \cite{Amit1976}.
 The group can be seen as representing the invariance of a regular $q$-symplex, the hyper-tetrahedron, embedded in $\mathbb{R}^N$, and therefore is relevant for the description of microscopic crystal models of the same symmetry.
 Landau-Potts field theories with $S_q$ symmetry are well known in $d=6-\epsilon$, in which the model displays a cubic interaction, and in $d=4-\epsilon$, in which the model has a quartic interaction that enhances the symmetry by a global reflection $S_q \times \mathbb{Z}_2$.
 The most important one is certainly the model in $d=6-\epsilon$, because it is known to belong to the universality class of the lattice Potts model.
-This implies that the limits $q\to 0$ and $q\to 1$ reproduce the universality classes of critical spanning clusters (trees and forests) and of percolations (both bond and site) \cite{Jacobsen:2003qp,Deng:2006ur,Deng2007}, respectively.
+This implies that the limits $q\to 0$ and $q\to 1$ reproduce the universality classes of critical spanning clusters (trees and forests) and of percolations (both bond and site) \cite{Jacobsen:2003qp,Deng:2006ur}, respectively.

 In these regards, our point of view is that there can be many more examples of Landau-Potts field theories, and that their nature can be uncovered by appropriately using the $\epsilon$-expansion, while changing the upper critical dimension.
-The first multicritical generalization of the critical Landau-Potts field theory in $d=6-\epsilon$, which has also genuine (non-enhanced) $S_q$ symmetry, is a field theory with quintic interactions and perturbative expansion constructed in $d=\nicefrac{10}{3}-\epsilon$ dimensions.
+The first multicritical generalization of the critical Landau-Potts field theory in $d=6-\epsilon$, which has also genuine $S_q$ symmetry, is a field theory with quintic interactions and perturbative expansion constructed in $d=\nicefrac{10}{3}-\epsilon$ dimensions.
+This happens because the theory with quartic interaction has its symmetry group enhanced by a global parity, and therefore it is not a natural multicritical generalization.
 In this paper, we construct the quintic model, discuss its critical properties, and assess its relevance as a multicritical partner of the Potts model.
 In so doing, the $\epsilon$-expansion becomes a primary tool to search and discover universality classes.
 As long as we are not interested in precise quantitative estimates of critical exponents, the $\epsilon$-expansion, in a way, overcomes the traditional limitations of perturbation theory by changing the critical dimension at which it is performed.